The Best Vegan Queso You’ll Ever Eat

 Make ahead.
 Many readers report making a big batch of this on a Sunday as part of meal prep and using it in several different ways throughout the week.
 It stays good in the fridge for at least a week and you can even freeze leftovers if you have extra.

 Add the drained cashews and all the remaining ingredients to a high-speed blender.
+If you’re using a food processor, see the Tips section for how to soak your cashews.

 Blend until thick, creamy, and smooth, scraping down the sides as you go.
 Taste for seasonings, adding salt as needed.

-queso in blender
+vegan queso in blender.

 Tips for making this recipe

-How to soften raw cashews.
+How to soften raw cashews

 There are a couple of different ways to soften raw cashews, depending on how much time you have and how high-powered your blender is.